-Linux Mint 18.1 “Serena” is an intermediate upgrade to 18 “Sarah” which released back in mid 2016.
-There are some few big updates and many minor updates with this version.
+Linux Mint 18.1 “Serena” is an intermediate upgrade to 18 “Sarah” which released back in mid-2016.
+There are a few big updates and many minor updates with this version.
 In this article, I’m gonna point out most of the things you need to know before upgrading to it.
 As of the time of writing this article, Mint 18.1 is available in two editions- Cinnamon and MATE, XFCE and KDE editions are yet to release officially.

-I’ve tried both of them but in this article I’d be primarily referring to the Cinnamon edition because it’s the most popular one and also the favourite among linux beginners.
-Mint 18.1 is a LTS release which means it’ll be supported till 2021, so you don’t have to worry about missing out on upgrades.
+I’ve tried both of them but in this article, I’d be primarily referring to the Cinnamon edition because it’s the most popular one and also the favorite among Linux beginners.
+Mint 18.1 is an LTS release which means it’ll be supported till 2021, so you don’t have to worry about missing out on upgrades.